Two heroes of 1997 North Hollywood shootout look back

 Matasareanu would bleed to death 56 minutes later.
 His family sued the LAPD afterward, arguing that police "murdered" the 30-year-old by not providing him with medical aid.
 The case ended in a mistrial and was later dismissed, the AP reported.

 By the day's end, more than 2,000 rounds had been fired -- more than half of them by the robbers.
-The Battle Of North Hollywood would go on to inspire everything from a TV movie to a Megadeath song, titled "44 Minutes" for the length of the shootout.
+The Battle Of North Hollywood would go on to inspire a TV movie and a Megadeth song, titled "44 Minutes" for the length of the shootout.